petrakol/blockxpand-icp/README.md

   helper used across adapters and the ledger fetcher, plus utilities for querying DEX block height and an `env_principal` helper for configuration.
 Invalid values now print a helpful error.
 Parsed principals are cached so lookups only happen once.
-The agent is initialised once and cloned, avoiding repeated network handshakes
+The shared agent logs any root key error and is cloned after the first successful initialisation to avoid repeated network handshakes
 - Includes built-in adapters for ICPSwap, Sonic and InfinitySwap
 - Common constants like `MINUTE_NS`, `DAY_NS`, `WEEK_NS`, `DAY_SECS` and `WEEK_SECS` centralise refresh durations
 - Adapter fetchers yield to the scheduler before starting requests, eliminating